 UHP Year 3 – Signature Work Preparation

 As third-year students dive into upper division and major coursework, the University Honors Program (UHP) seeks to enhance each student's educational experience by providing flexible curriculum options centered on community service, project activities, and research-based interests to help them prepare for their fourth-year UHP Signature Work.
-Students may begin their Year 3 curriculum any time after starting at the university and must complete all the following by the end of their third year:

-- Research Preparation Workshop Series
+- Participate in the Research Preparation Workshop Series during one quarter.

 Transcript notation for UHP Year 3 is earned by completing each activity by the end of the academic year and meeting the UHP GPA requirement.

-Research Preparation Workshop Series
+Research Preparation Workshop Series (RPWS)

 All UHP students complete Research Preparation by the end of their third year.
 This workshop series (new in fall 2021) helps students explore their potential research interests and learn how to navigate the research university and its processes in advance of their culminating fourth-year signature work.
 This workshop series is offered for both continuing UHP students and incoming transfer students.
-It is available fall, winter, and spring quarters

-Project Activity
+Project

-Through the Project Activity students engage in a wide variety of opportunities that help them explore their future academic and professional careers.
-The Project Activity allows students to take deeper dives into interesting course material, conduct research in labs, develop professional skills, grow their leadership skills, study abroad, and intern in Washington D.C.
+Through the Project students engage in a wide variety of opportunities that help them explore their future academic and professional careers.
+The Project allows students to take deeper dives into interesting course material, conduct research in labs, develop professional skills, grow their leadership skills, study abroad, and intern in Washington D.C.
 To learn more about the project options click each heading below.

 Upon completion of their project, students complete a survey that prompts them to explore how the experience impacted their personal and professional development in addition to its potential impact on their future.